Stock Analysis on Net

 2 Click competitor name to see calculations.

-Analysis of the quarterly financial data indicates several noteworthy trends in working capital, product sales, and working capital turnover ratios over the reported periods.
+The analysis of the quarterly financial data reveals several notable trends in working capital, product sales, and working capital turnover over the observed periods.

 Working Capital